rewe-digital/Konversation/readme.md

 ~What should {we|I} do now?

-?1 How can I help you{| now}?            // Reprompts when the user gives no input ?2 What should {I|we} do now?            // Second repromt used when no input was given again [Offers] [Recipes]                       // Suggestions what the user could try (GUI only)
+?1 How can I help you{| now}?            // Reprompts when the user gives no input ?2 What should {I|we} do now?            // Second reprompt used when no input was given again [Offers] [Recipes]                       // Suggestions what the user could try (GUI only)

 Hello:                                   // Second intent